GiusyeAnastasia/project-site/index.md

 [Anastasia Serdiuk](./Anastasia.html)

-This project aims to explore the cultural events and works of the Italian artist Michelangelo Buonarroti.
-It particularly focuses on two of the cities where the artist created most of his works, Rome and Florence.

 ![Michelangelo Buonarroti](https://hips.hearstapps.com/hmg-prod/images/portrait-of-michelangelo-buonarroti-early-17th-cen-found-in-news-photo-1664961873.jpg?crop=1xw:0.79688xh;center,top&resize=640:*)

 Michelangelo Buonarroti, known simply as Michelangelo, was an Italian painter, sculptor, architect, and poet.
 Nicknamed the Divine Artist, he was a leading figure of the Italian Renaissance and was recognized by his contemporaries as one of the greatest artists of all time.
 Born in Florence and died in Rome.

+## Objectives

+Through the use of the ArCo knowledge base and large language models, this project aims to explore the cultural events and works of the Italian artist Michelangelo Buonarroti.
+It particularly focuses on two of the cities where the artist created most of his works, Rome and Florence.

+## Approach

+To achieve these objectives, we adopted a structured approach:

+1) Initial Exploration: We began by exploring the ArCo knowledge graph to identify relevant topics and concepts.

+2) Query Formulation: Based on our initial exploration, we formulated SPARQL Queries to extract specific data related to cultural events about Michelangelo Buonarroti in the cities of Rome and Florence.

+3) LLM Integration: We integrated and compared two Large Language Models (LLMs) such as ChatGPT and Gemini to retrieve additional information and provide context, further enriching the knowledge graph.

 # Step 1